alibabacloud-howto/microservices/README.md

 In the this step, we will update the front-end application, because we create the back-end web application in the previous step to be used by front-end, but not used yet.

-Let's update the front-end application.
+Let's make the front-end web application request to the back-end web API application.

 1. Change the working directory